-Our programmes evolve through personalised, supported studio practice and radiate out to awareness raising and skills development in the cultural sector in order to promote diversity in programming and relevancy for audiences.
-We promote and disseminate artist’s work through a wide range of projects, exhibitions, co-commissions, film, publications and digital platforms.
+Project Art Works is a collective of neurodiverse artists and activists.
+Our programmes evolve through creative practice and radiate out to awareness raising in the cultural and care sectors, promoting more diverse representation in programming and relevancy for audiences.
+We disseminate the work of neurodivergent artists and makers through a wide range of projects, exhibitions, co-commissions, films, publications and digital platforms.